Session

 „If someone is taking a journey, he (or she) can tell a story.
 Therefore I would take my staff and hat and would choose to travel.“ (Matthias Claudius, 1740-1815)

-The present talk was designed with exactly this, 1000-times heard (and slightly updated), German proverb in the back of the head.
+The present talk was designed with exactly this, 1000-times heard (and slightly updated), German proverb in the back of the mind.
 It summarizes the gist of 20+ years in the software development business and outlines what the presenter identified as relevant for a productive and thriving survival out there in „the wild“.
 The talk covers:

 1.)
 Characteristics of software development (aka „the complex environment“)